-(a) Each governing board shall fix tuition and other fees for each academic term for the different classes or categories of students enrolling at the state institution of higher education under its jurisdiction and may include among the tuition and fees any one or more of the following as defined in section one-b one-c of this article:

-- 5 (1) Tuition and required educational and general fees; - 6 (2) Auxiliary and auxiliary capital fees; and - 7 (3) Required educational and general capital fees.

-8 (b) A governing board may establish a single special revenue account for each of the9 following classifications of fees:

-- 10 (1) All tuition and required educational and general fees collected; - 11 (2) All auxiliary and auxiliary capital fees collected; and

-(3) All required educational and general capital fees collected to support existing systemwide and institutional debt service and future systemwide and institutional debt service, capital projects and campus renewal for educational and general facilities.
+- (a) Each governing board shall fix tuition and other fees for each academic term for the different classes or categories of students enrolling at the state institution of higher education under its jurisdiction, including the fixing of different tuition and fees for online course delivery, and may include among the tuition and fees any one or more of the following as defined in section one-b of this article: - (1) Tuition and required educational and general fees; - 7 (2) Auxiliary and auxiliary capital fees; and - 8 (3) Required educational and general capital fees. - (b) A governing board may establish a single special revenue account for each of the following classifications of fees: - All tuition and required educational and general fees collected; - 12 (2) All auxiliary and auxiliary capital fees collected; and - (3) All required educational and general capital fees collected to support existing systemwide and institutional debt service and future systemwide and institutional debt service, capital projects and campus renewal for educational and general facilities.

-(4) Subject to any covenants or restrictions imposed with respect to revenue bonds payable from the accounts, a governing board may expend funds from each special revenue account for any purpose for which funds were collected within that account regardless of the

-18 original purpose for which the funds were collected.
+(4) Subject to any covenants or restrictions imposed with respect to revenue bonds payable from the accounts, a governing board may expend funds from each special revenue account for any purpose for which funds were collected within that account regardless of the original purpose for which the funds were collected.